Home » PowerShell » PowerShell – How to add newline to string or variable?

 Its all about PowerShell

-In the above script, using PowerShell Write-Host newline is added with `n and prints the string on the console with a new line in the text.
+In the PowerShell Write-Host command, newline is added with `n.
+It displays the strings with new lines.

 Cool Tip: Do you know how to download a zip file in PowerShell?